What We Offer

 - interdisclipinarity and interculturalism

 - inclusivity and collectivity with a focus on disability in dance

 - critical discourse and performance philosophy

-- alternative performance sites, mixed reality and immersive environments
+- alternative performance sites and virtual reality

 - bodies, health and well-being